Wewlad1234/DDBeats/README.md

 Important note: D is a compiled language and I am using a Windows computer.
 Ergo if you are using a Mac/Linux OS, then you will need to recompile the code.

-*Libraries used:
+*Libraries used:*
 Derelict BASS
 Timer
 gtk-D

-*Bugs:
+*Bugs:*
 No Bugs detected as of yet!

-*To-Do:
+*To-Do:*
-Move from a metronome base into a
+Move from a metronome base into a more drum-like base by incorporating half-notes, quarter notes, etc.
+Move to a more drumpad like design instead of the current UI.